-Free Walking Tours of Cartagena last around 3 hours and introduce the history, architecture, culture and food of the city.
+Free Walking Tours of Cartagena last around 3 hours and introduce the history, architecture, culture, and food of the city.
 It’s also a great way to get recommendations of where to eat, drink and explore further.
-We recommend Beyond Colombia which offers free tours at 10 am and 4 pm from the Camellón de Los Mártires Square in both English and Spanish.
+We recommend these fabulous free walking tours of Cartagena Colombia which offers free tours at 10 am and 4 pm from the Camellón de Los Mártires Square in both English and Spanish.

 Explore the Walled City of Cartagena

 The streets of the colonial city of Cartagena are absolutely a photographer’s dream – if you can edit out the cars, other tourists and low hanging electricity wires of course.
-There you go ever the realistic.
 Seriously pick a decent angle and crop and you’ll see pastel-coloured buildings, wooden balconies and door knockers that will make your camera lens sing.

 You’ll want to check out Cartagena’s most Instagram-worthy spots, which you can see here, as well as Cartagena’s famous plazas, of which there are many!

 The Palenqueras are an icon of Cartagena and are internationally recognised as a symbol of Cartagena, although they’re not originally from the city.
 They came from, San Basilo de Palenque, a small town south of Cartagena, which was the first free slave settlement in the Americas and which had its own unique language.